itschaindev/itschaindev.github.io/aboutme.md

 subtitle: Hi!
 I'm Jagrut.
 I live in Berlin.
 ---

-Living with constant existential crisis can be difficult, but intriguing enough for a un-learn, re-learn cycle.
+Living with constant existential crisis can be difficult, but intriguing enough for an un-learn, re-learn cycle.

 I dislike the idea of _Societal Structures_, but I haven't escaped it, yet!